Love Data Week is an annual time for libraries to showcase, discuss, and celebrate working with data.

 2023 is the Year of Emotional Well-Being at Pitt, and this year we want to emphasize healthy learning and professional development: it’s not about being the perfect coder or making the perfect plot, but about starting where you are, and doing what you can with what you have.

-In that spirit, we’re offering accessible workshops, artistic expressions with data, informative talks, and social mixers about data work.
+In that spirit, we’re offering accessible workshops, artistic expressions with data, and informative talks about data work.

 When is Love Data Week at Pitt?
 Well, International Love Data Week is always the week of Valentine’s Day, but our events at Pitt can’t all fit into one week!
 Our dates locally are February 9–17 & 23, 2023.